wyhaines/docs-test/docs/learn/subnets.md

 **Subnets** are independant networks that can safely exchange messages within the Topos XSP ecosystem.

 Topos XSP has been designed from the ground up around the core concept that participating networks should not, for the sake of interoperabillity, give up their freedom to build their own structure and keep their data private.
-The protocol makes **near-zero assumptions** on their underlying construction thanks to the [UCI](#), a global interface implemented by all subnets to provide the information needed for seamless interoperability.
+The protocol makes **near-zero assumptions** on subnets' underlying construction thanks to the [UCI](#), a global interface implemented by all subnets to provide the information needed for seamless interoperability.

 ## Types of subnets